rafaelvc/pldotnet/README.md

 `pg_buildext` is a script utility to build extensions for different PostgresSQL versions.
-You need to run `pg_buildext updatecontrol` in order to update the debian control according to te PG version found in your Linux box.
+You need to run `pg_buildext updatecontrol` in order to update the debian control according to the PG version installed in your Linux box.

 #### Using different versions of PosgreSQL on Debian/Ubuntu

-[PostgreSQL project](https://www.postgresql.org/download/) keeps packages repositories for different PG versions usually from 9x to newest versions and for different Linux distributions flavours.
-You can follow steps [there](https://www.postgresql.org/download/) if you want to test `pldotnet` in a different PostgreSQL version.
-Remember to run `pg_buildext updatecontrol` according this if you want build the package against your PostgreSQL current installed version.
+[PostgreSQL project](https://www.postgresql.org/download/) keeps packages repositories for different PG versions usually from 9x to newest versions and also for different Linux distributions flavours.
+You can follow steps [there](https://www.postgresql.org/download/) if you want to install others PG versions. *Remember to run `pg_buildext updatecontrol` before building the `pldotnet` package for a newer PostgreSQL version.*

 ## Examples